StackOne A2A Agents

 ## Key Features

-* **Ready to Use**: Pre-built agents with memory, etc.
+* **Ready to Use**: Pre-built agents with conversation memory built in

-* **Automatically Customised**: The A2A agent is dynamically generated based on your account's configured integrations and enabled actions
+* **Automatically Customised**: The A2A agent is tailored to your account's configured integrations and enabled actions

 ## Getting Started